Hindawi (publisher)

-Hindawi is a publisher of peer-reviewed, open access, scientific journals currently active in scientific, technical, and medical (STM) literature.
-It was founded in 1997 in Cairo, Egypt, but purchased in 2021 by John Wiley & Sons, a publishing company based in the United States.
-The company has its headquarters in London, an office in Cairo, and a virtual office address in New York City.
+Hindawi was a publisher of peer-reviewed, open access, scientific journals active in scientific, technical, and medical (STM) literature.
+It was founded in 1997 in Cairo, Egypt, and purchased in 2021 for $298 million by John Wiley & Sons, a large US-based publishing company.

-As of 2022, Hindawi publishes over 250 journals, including 64 journals indexed within the Science Citation Index Expanded, and 1 journal indexed within the Social Sciences Citation Index, with a total of 64 journals ranked with an impact factor.
+By 2022, Hindawi was publishing over 250 journals, including 64 journals indexed within the Science Citation Index Expanded, and 1 journal indexed within the Social Sciences Citation Index, with a total of 64 journals ranked with an impact factor.
 Since 2007, all of Hindawi's journals have been open access and published under a Creative Commons Attribution License (CC-BY).
-It is a founding member of the Open Access Scholarly Publishers Association, a participating publisher and supporter of the Initiative for Open Citations, and a member of the Committee on Publication Ethics (COPE).

-In 2010, Hindawi was classified as a possible predatory publisher by Jeffrey Beall, but was removed following a successful appeal.
+The quality of peer review at a number of Hindawi journals has been criticized.
+In 2010, Hindawi was classified as a possible predatory publisher by Jeffrey Beall, but was removed from the list following a successful appeal.
+Over the next years, the number of articles in Hindawi journals grew exponentially, the majority being published in special issues.
+In 2023 and after over 7000 article retractions in Hindawi journals related to the publication of articles originating from paper mills, Wiley announced that it would cease using the Hindawi brand and integrate Hindawi's 200 remaining journals into its main portfolio.
+The Wiley CEO who initiated the Hindawi acquisition stepped down in the wake of those announcements.

 History

-The Hindawi Publishing Corporation was founded in 1997 in Cairo by Ahmed Hindawi and his wife Nagwa Abdel-Mottaleb.
+The Hindawi Publishing Corporation was founded in 1997 in Cairo by Ahmad Hindawi and his wife Nagwa Abdel-Mottaleb.
 The company's first journal was the International Journal of Mathematics and Mathematical Sciences, which it acquired from a prior publisher.
-By 2006 Hindawi Publishing owned 48 journals and had about 220 employees, and published journals in the physical and life sciences and medical research.
+By 2006 Hindawi Publishing owned 48 journals and had about 220 employees.
+It published journals in the physical and life sciences and medical research.
 In February 2007, Hindawi moved to a complete open access model on all of its journals.
-By 2007, Hindawi was publishing around 100 journals, 21 of which were ISI listed, and claimed to be second largest publisher in PubMed Central, an open access journal repository.
-Hindawi journals use a reviewing process that does not assign chief editors to its journals, has no hierarchy among editorial board members, and has no contractual relationship with the editorial board members.
-The company had a 40% article acceptance rate.
+By 2007, Hindawi was publishing around 100 journals, 21 of which were ISI-listed, and claimed to be second largest publisher in PubMed Central, a biomedical and life sciences open access journal repository.
+The company advertised a 40% article acceptance rate.
 Article publication fees averaged $800, varying by journal and page count, being significantly less than prices charged by major open access competitors including BioMed Central and the Public Library of Science.